phanthehoang2503/small-project-service/product-service/README.md

 By default the service will read configuration from environment variables.
 Check `cmd/api/main.go` and `internal/router/router.go` for exact port/env names.
+Ensure you have **Redis** running locally or in Docker for caching to work.

 ### API Endpoints